-Atlético Central FC: De Facto home club for most of the season, Atlético once played under the name Central White but don Royal Blue as of 2017.
-The club narrowly missed the Champions Cup in 2017 and are looking for a revival under coach Tony Spells.
+Atlético Central FC: De Facto home club for most of the season, Atlético once played under the name Central White but don Navy Blue as of 2017.
+The club struggled in 2019 and are seeking a revival under returning coach Eduardo Chibli.

 Hurst City FC: Based in Hurst Junior High, Hurst FC played under the name Hurst White until 2016.
-After upsetting Atlético in the inaugural Champions Cup, Hurst City looks to return to form under Adam Bean in 2018.
+After upsetting Atlético in the inaugural Champions Cup, Hurst City looks to return to form and once again contend for the league title under Adam Bean.

 Real Euless: Formerly Euless White, Real Euless represent Euless Junior High.
 In the tradition of their former club, Real Euless players wear solid white uniforms for every match.
-They will look to continue their annual improvement under newcomer José Davilla.
+They will look to reclaim their sole title under coach José Davilla this season.

 Spartans FC: Clad in silver kits with navy shorts and hailing from Central Junior High, Spartans FC share home-field advantage with Atlético in the regular season.
-The side, formerly known as Central Blue, will be managed by Gary Butler in his inaugural season.
+The side, formerly known as Central Blue, will be managed by Gary Butler in 2020.

 Raiders United FC: A staple of previous Finals matches, Raiders FC are the pride of Hurst Junior High.
 Their red uniforms earned the club its original name: Hurst Red.
-They now bear the school’s proper mascot and play under Frank Lecocq.
+They now bear the school’s proper mascot.

 Stallions FC: The only club to wear solid black, Stallions FC make for an intimidating opponent.
-Representing Euless Junior High, the artists formerly known as Euless Black rally under their school mascot and maestro Joey Hart.
+Representing Euless Junior High, the Horsemen rally under their school mascot and maestro Joey Hart.